Rubberverse/qor-caddy/Setup.md

       - CADDY_ENVIRONMENT=PROD
       - ADAPTER_TYPE=caddyfile
       - CONFIG_PATH=/app/configs/Caddyfile
-    # Only needed on Alpine variant if you plan to have the container bind to ports below 1000
+    # Required on Alpine variant if you plan to have the container bind to ports below 1000.
+However if you map both 80:80 ports on both host and container, it will bind fine.
     # sysctls:
     #   - net.ipv4.ip_unprivileged_port_start=80
     ports: